A Comprehensive Guide to Year-End Giving

 Until finally, ________________.

-Engaging Your Board In Year-End Fundraising
+Engaging Your Board in Year-End Fundraising

 Reaching out to your board is another great avenue to boost your year-end fundraising activity.
 Engaging individual board members will help you to expand your potential reach by leveraging their personal and professional networks, and it could also provide you with some new content and stories.

 To start, meet with your board members.
 Do this one-on-one or take advantage of a board retreat or annual meeting.
 Seek to understand what drew them to get involved with your organization and issue.
-Discuss your goals and brainstorm ways they can support your further.
+Discuss your goals and brainstorm ways they can support you further.

 Then, ask your board members to make connections.
 Board members, like any other donor or follower who believes in your work, will likely be happy to connect friends, family, and colleagues with your nonprofit and the work you do.
 A few introductions from these stakeholders can make a huge difference in your fundraising reach.

 Finally, involve your board members in showing gratitude.
-A personal ‘thank you’ to a donor who has contributed a large amount or helped extend your reach can go a long way and a ‘thank you’ from a board member can go even farther.
+A heartfelt ‘thank you’ to a donor who has contributed a large amount or helped extend your reach can go a long way and a ‘thank you’ from a board member can go even farther.
 Ask them to compose a quick, hand-written note or an email or see if they can make time for a phone call or even a lunch with top donors.
 This extra recognition can turn a one-time donor into a regular contributor.

 Establishing Corporate Partnerships